 My health coaching client Luisa often tells me that while she wants to engage in more self-care activities including eating better and getting more exercise, she says that she is also challenged by a heavy work schedule and family obligations.
 Like many of us, Luisa knows the basics of what she needs to be doing for her health, but she doesn’t always do it, due to a variety of behavioral and environmental reasons.

-For Luisa, my child clients and everyone, I provide special superfood smoothie recipes.
+For Luisa, my child clients, and everyone, I provide special superfood smoothies recipes.

 Because Luisa works hard and often feels fatigued I shared with her this recipe from my new book The Good Mood Kitchen, and educated her about the mood-boosting effects of each ingredient.

 This is my favorite morning or afternoon guilt-free “pick-me-up”.
 It is anti-inflammatory, rich in antioxidants, and provides brain food in the form of the trinity of cognitive function: coffee, cocoa, and coconut.
 If you prefer, you can substitute organic decaffeinated coffee or just use cocoa when serving to children, replacing the liquid from the coffee with extra coconut milk.
 Make sure your ingredients are organic and sugar-free.

 - 12 oz. fresh brewed organic coffee, hot